 Option 1: CMHC-Insured Mortgages (As Low as 5% Down)

-This is the one most people start with, and for good reason.
-If youβre going to live in the property, you can put as little as 5% down and get a mortgage insured by CMHC (Canada Mortgage and Housing Corporation) or one of the other default insurers like Sagen or Canada Guaranty.
+This is the one most first-time investors start with, and for good reason.
+If you’re going to live in the property, you can put as little as 5% down and get a mortgage insured by CMHC (Canada Mortgage and Housing Corporation) or one of the other default insurers like Sagen or Canada Guaranty.

 Who this is for: First-time buyers willing to live in a multi-unit property.
 You need a minimum credit score of 600 (higher is better), provable income, and your debt ratios need to work.